TEAMMATES/teammates/docs/documentation.md

   title: "Getting Started: Documentation"
 </frontmatter>

-# MarkBind Documentation
+# Documentation

 This project uses [MarkBind](https://markbind.org/) for developer documentation.
+MarkBind is used to create a static site, and can parse markdown, GitHub Flavoured Markdown and more.
 ## Quickstart

-MarkBind is used to create a static site for developer documentation, and can parse markdown, git flavoured markdown and more.
-Generally, edits to documentation files in docs will be reflected on the website with no further action, due to auto-deployment by Github actions.

-To preview changes to documentation on the markbind:
+To preview changes to documentation on MarkBind:

 1. Install `npm` (version 7 or higher) and `Node.js` (version 12 or higher)
 1. Navigate to the `/docs` folder in your fork of the TEAMMATES repository
-1. Run `npm i` to install the necessary tools to build documentation, such as MarkBind.
+1. Run `npm ci` to install the necessary tools to build documentation, such as MarkBind.
-1. Preview the website with the command `npm run serve` to view the site locally.
+1. Use `npm run serve` to view the site locally.
 The live preview in the should update automatically to reflect changes you make to the docs.

 Editing the docs is similar to how you edit any Markdown file.
-For most changes, knowledge of MarkBind is sufficient.
+For most changes, knowledge of Markdown is sufficient.
 However, MarkBind also supports:

 1. [Content reuse: reusing and including portions of documents in other documents](https://markbind.org/userGuide/reusingContents.html)
 1. [Expandable panels](https://markbind.org/userGuide/components/presentation.html#panels)